-We expect all children to learn to speak, read and write fluently so that they can communicate their ideas and emotions to others, and others can communicate with them.
-Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
-Reading also enables pupils both to acquire knowledge and to build on what they already know.
-All the skills of language are essential to participating fully as a member of society.
+At Applecroft, we want all our children to learn to speak, read and write fluently, with confidence and enjoyment.
+The literacy skills and knowledge our children learn will enable them to communicate and explore ideas, feelings and opinions in order to participate fully and richly in the world around them.
 The overarching aim for English is to promote high standards of language and literacy by equipping pupils to confidently use spoken and written language to communicate, and to develop their love of literature through widespread reading for enjoyment.

 We want our school to be a place where children are read to, enjoy, discuss and work with high quality books.
 These ‘essential reads’ would be a store of classics, creating a living library inside a child’s mind.
-This is the ‘Reading Spine’.
+These is our ‘Recommended Reading’.
 We have provided the Pie Corbett reading spine in our classrooms so that children have access to these high quality texts.

 Pie Corbett says…